Wellington tramway system: Steam tram

 The first tram line in Wellington opened on 24 August 1878 for £NZ40,000.
 The line was 4.47 km in length and used a gauge of 3 ft 6 in (1,067 mm).
 It ran from the north end of Lambton Quay to a point just south of the Basin Reserve.
-The first tram was ridden by the Governor, the Marquess of Normanby, and traveled at a speed of 10 km/h.
+The first tram was ridden by the Governor, the Marquess of Normanby, and travelled at a speed of 10 km/h.
 The Tramways Company claimed in their opening day speech it was the first steam-tram in the southern hemisphere but Thames had any existence steam tramway since 1871.
 Although it was New Zealand's first street tramway dedicated for passenger use.

 On its opening day, the tramway operated four steam trams, each coupled with passenger trailers to provide seating for commuters.
 In addition to the steam-powered vehicles, the company also ran two horse-drawn cars to accommodate additional passengers.
 At its peak, the tramway's fleet grew to include eight steam tram engines, each costing approximately £NZ975.
 Each engine consumed around 78 cwt of coal for 12 hours of operation.